-- Mentees will be expected to attend the National Conference in Philadelphia, June 20-25, 2017, to meet their mentor and establish the pattern of the mentorship process that will last for the year between meetings.
+You will be expected to attend the national conference in Denver, June 26-July 1, 2018, to meet your mentor and establish the pattern of the mentorship process that will last for the year between meetings.

-- Mentees will be expected to design and present a poster describing the achievement of your objectives during the AANP National Conference.
+You will be expected to design and present a poster describing the achievement of your objectives during the AANP 2019 National Conference.

-- Mentees and mentors commit to clear and growth-producing communication.
+You and your mentor commit to clear and growth-producing communication.